Agoric/documentation/main/zoe/guide/contracts/simple-exchange.md

 const alicePayments = { Asset: aliceMoolaPayment };

-const { seat: aliceSeat, payout: alicePayoutP } = await zoe.redeem(
+// Alice escrows with Zoe and adds her sell order to the exchange const { outcome: aliceOfferResult, payout: alicePayoutP } = await E(zoe).offer( aliceInvite, aliceSellOrderProposal, alicePayments,
-  aliceInvite,
-  aliceSellOrderProposal,
-  alicePayments,
 );

-// After escrowing with zoe, Alice can add her sell order to the exchange and create an invite for another party to participate in the exchange const aliceOfferResult = await aliceSeat.addOrder();
+// Alice creates an invite for another party to participate in the exchange const bobInvite = publicAPI.makeInvite();
-const bobInvite = publicAPI.makeInvite();
 ```